-- A. Material should be delivered to the job site in its original unopened packaging with all labels intact. - B. Roll material should always be stored lying down.
+- A. Material should be delivered to the job site in its original unopened packaging with all the labels intact. - B. Roll material should always be stored lying down.
 Storing rubber on end will curl the edges resulting in permanent memory of the material.
 All edges with memory curl must be straight edge cut before installation.
-Do not store rolls higher than 4 rolls or more than six months.
+Do not store rolls higher than 4 rolls for more than 6 months.
 Material should only be stored on a clean, dry, smooth surface. - C. Inspect all material for visual defects prior to beginning the installation.
 No labor claim will be honored on materials installed with visual defects.
 Verify the material delivered is the correct style, color and amount.
 Any discrepancies must be reported immediately before beginning installation. - D. The material and adhesive must be acclimated at room temperature for a minimum of 24 hours before starting installation. - E. All rolls must be unrolled and installed in the same direction.
-Tiles must also be installed in the same direction.
+Tiles must also be installed in the same direction. - F. Roll material is stretched slightly when it is rolled at the factory.
+At the job site the installer should allow all rolls to relax for a minimum of two hours before gluing or cutting material.